webyrd/Barliman/README.md

-Thanks to Michael Ballantyne, Kenichi Asai, Alan Borning, Nada Amin, Guannan Wei, Pierce Darragh, Alex Warth, Michael Adams, Tim Johnson, Matt Might, participants of my 2016 PEPM tutorial, and particants in the 'As We May Thunk' group (http://webyrd.net/thunk.html), for suggestions and encouragement.
+Thanks to Michael Ballantyne, Kenichi Asai, Alan Borning, Nada Amin, Guannan Wei, Pierce Darragh, Alex Warth, Michael Adams, Tim Johnson, Matt Might, participants of my 2016 PEPM tutorial, and particants of the 'As We May Thunk' group (http://webyrd.net/thunk.html), for suggestions and encouragement.